qawemlilo/ping-monitor/README.md

 - `error` - Fired when there's an error
 - `timeout` - Fired when the http request times out
 - `restored` - Fired server is up after being down
+- `retry` - Fired when the monitor is retrying a failed request